-That said, Flour and Mariposa are nearby and offer breakfast, sandwiches, and also dessert.
-At the Student Center there's tons of options: Dunkin' Donuts, Bibimbox, Tawakal Halal Cafe, and Carolicious.
+That said, Flour is really nearby and is a great place for breakfast, sandwiches, and also dessert.
+At the Student Center there's tons of options, like Subway, Dunkin' Donuts, Shwarma Shack, and various other food places.
 As a rule of thumb, Harvard Square is great for food of virtually every kind.
 On the Boston side, Newbury Street is a place with not just a bunch of Starbucks locations but also a variety of food places.
 At both Harvard Square and Newbury Street, you can find the infamous Shake Shack.